-Floor plans should in our opinion be kept simple, with just a solid fill for the walls and maybe some shadows to add depth, but if you prefer to add some extra colour to them then this second tutorial by Arqui9 is very useful:
+Floor plans should in our opinion be kept simple, with just a solid fill for the walls and maybe some shadows to add depth, but if you prefer to add some extra color to them then this second tutorial by Arqui9 is very useful:

 Architecture presentation diagrams

-Photoshop is an excellent programme for producing architectural diagrams that aim to communicate design concepts, thought processes and site analysis.
+Photoshop is an excellent program for producing architectural diagrams that aim to communicate design concepts, thought processes and site analysis.
 Again its layering system provides a very flexible and simple workflow that allows for easy annotation of site maps and photographs.

 There is an abundance of symbols, fonts and infographics that can be imported into and used for your projects communication.

-For organising and producing your presentation boards, we recommend adobe InDesign over Photoshop.
+For organizing and producing your presentation boards, we recommend adobe InDesign over Photoshop.
 Photoshop files can become very large, really quickly, and you will soon find yourself struggling to open the large formatted files if you try to do it all in Photoshop.

 InDesign is specially designed for laying out graphic and written material within one singular document and workspace, that manages file sizes a lot more efficiently than Photoshop does.